Ads

 Figure 2.
 Typical screwdrivers

-A common screwdriver must fill at least 75 percent of the screw slot.
+The blade of a common screwdriver should fill at least 75 percent of the screw slot.
 If the screwdriver is the wrong size, it cuts and burrs the screw slot, making it unusable.
 The damage may be so severe that the use of a screw extractor may be required.
 A screwdriver with the wrong size blade may slip and damage adjacent parts of the structure as well.

 The common screwdriver is used only where slotted head screws or fasteners are found on aircraft.
 An example of a fastener that requires the use of a common screwdriver is the camlock style fastener that is used to secure the cowling on some aircraft.